 Seems meat or veg pies are a popular lunch choice on campus and in fact, we make over 200 of them each week, plus 216 sausage rolls and dozens of Cornish pasties on top of that.
 (That’s pronounced “past eaze”, by the way, not “paste eaze” which are a whole ‘nuther thing.)

 I spent ALL WEEK doing flippin’ meat pies.
-So as much fun as this was, I don’t have photos.
+So as much fun as this was¹, I don’t have photos.
 I was too busy cranking out savoury pies.

 The Butter Tarts came out great, beautifully baked with a nice crust.
-Could have been a tiny bit “gooeyer” when I sliced them but they were just out of the fridge for the photo shoot at that point.
+Normally you would have a gooeyer centre.
+These however were just out of the fridge so the filling is currently stiffer.

 The Custard Tarts, on the other hand, didn’t fair as well.
-The baking instructions called for 15 – 20 minutes at high heat, 220°C in this case, and I pulled the tarts out a bit earlier as this type of tart usually gets baked until the tops actually get a bit black and nearly charred.
-I figured that feature wouldn’t be a big seller here at VIU, so I pulled them just as they were getting a bit of golden brown.
+The baking instructions called for 15 – 20 minutes at high heat, 220°C in this case, and the tarts were pulled out a bit earlier as this type of tart usually gets baked until the tops actually get a bit black and nearly charred.
+It was assumed that feature wouldn’t be a big seller here at VIU, so they got pulled just as they were getting a bit of golden brown.

-Once we sliced them up, it was clear the custard had overcooked, even though we had pulled them out early.
+Once sliced up, it was clear the custard had overcooked, even though they were pulled out a little early.
 The texture was a bit grainy from the egg proteins getting much too stiff.
 The puff pastry crust was beautiful, however.